 Spray a 6-foot square section of the ceiling, wait about 20 minutes, then soak again and start scraping with a 6-inch scraper or a floor scraper.
 Use firm but gentle pressure when scraping to avoid damaging the drywall.
 If you can't get all the texture off in one go, spray and scrape again.
 Use a putty knife to get into the corners and to remove especially difficult patches.

-Patch, if Necessary
+Patch the Ceiling, if Necessary

 Popcorn texture was often applied to plaster ceilings to cover cracks and other flaws.
 So you may find that there is patching to do once you removed the texture.
 Drywall, too, may show flaws after you remove the texture.
 Before you paint, cover over cracks or other flaws with wallboard compound or patching plaster.

-Get Ready for Paint
+Get Ready to Paint the Ceiling

 The drywall will probably be wet after you've removed all the texture, so let it dry for 24 to 48 hours before painting.
 Hopefully, you didn't damage any drywall, but if you did, you can make repairs with drywall tape and compound before the drywall is dry.
 Once the ceiling is dry and you've completed your repairs, sand the ceiling with a pole sander and 120-grit sandpaper, and it's ready for a coat of drywall primer and two coats of ceiling paint.